I stared at the menu and there were no prices. I looked around the dining room at the Hotel du Palais and wondered, was this how the other half lived?

 I knew it was going to be expensive, a Michelin star restaurant in one of France’s best hotels, but I wanted to know how expensive.
 Should I order the lobster a la plancha or play it safe and go with the thick cut prime beef?
 It was only when I raised my concerns with my husband Cormac, he told me there were prices on his menu.
-The penny dropped – the hotel did not just look old world, it actually was.
+The penny dropped – the Hotel du Palais did not just look old world, it actually was.

 From the moment we drove through the gates and entered the lavish grounds, I knew this stay was going to be something special.
 Perched at the edge of the town facing the ‘Grand Plage’ in Biarritz the location is perfect.
 The outdoor pool and snack bar have stunning sea views and once I entered the hotel, the lavish furnishings transported me back in time.

-In fact this is true all over the hotel, the large indoor swimming pool manages to look like an old roman bath forum, yet has a very modern feel.
+In fact this is true all over the Hotel, the large indoor swimming pool manages to look like an old roman bath forum, yet has a very modern feel.
 Incidentally the kids loved the pool and could use it from 10 -12 and 5 -7 each day.

 The town of Biarritz has a fantastic beach right beside the hotel, perfect for surfing, swimming or strolling.
 There are lots of cafés along the seafront, which are the perfect place to watch the world go by.
 Don’t miss the daily food market and the many tapas bars located beside it.

-I also paid a quick visit to the indoor market but decided against climbing the 242 steps to the top of the lighthouse!
+I also paid a quick visit to the indoor market but decided against climbing the 242 steps to the top of the lighthouse.
 Of course you can also pop into the nearby towns of St Jean de Luz or Bayonne.
 We had just completed a week long road trip where we visited Bilbao, La Rioja and San Sebastian, so we decided to stay put.